Mel B: Early life

-Melanie Janine Brown was born in Harehills, Leeds, and grew up in the Burley area of the city, the daughter of Martin Brown and wife Andrea Dixon, daughter of Stanley Dixon and wife Eileen Mary English.
+Melanie Janine Brown was born in Harehills, Leeds, and grew up in the Burley area of the city, the daughter of Martin Brown and wife Andrea Dixon, daughter of Stanley Dixon and wife Eileen Mary Dixon.
 Her father was from Saint Kitts and Nevis and her mother is English.
 Through her mother, Mel B is a first cousin of actor and director Christian Cooke; Cooke's mother Di and Mel B's mother Andrea are sisters.
+On her paternal side, Carlisle Powell, a former Nevisian government minister, is one of her cousins; his son is cricketer Kieran Powell.

+During her youth in Leeds, Mel B reportedly babysat Micah Richards, who later became a professional footballer and England international.
+Richards recalled the experience during an episode of the football podcast The Rest Is Football, which he co-hosts alongside Alan Shearer and Gary Lineker.

-Mel B studied performing arts at Intake High School in Rodley, Leeds before entering the entertainment industry.
+Mel B attended Kirkstall Road Primary School in Kirkstall, Leeds, and she studied performing arts at Intake High School in Rodley, Leeds before entering the entertainment industry.

 For a time, she worked as a dancer in Blackpool, Lancashire.